Journey of the Magi: Interpretation and analysis

-The birth of the Christ was the death of the world of magic, astrology, and paganism (cf Colossians 2:20).
-The speaker, recalling his journey in old age, says that after that birth his world had died, and he had little left to do but wait for his own end.
+The birth of Christ was the death of the world of magic, astrology, and paganism (cf Colossians 2:20).
+The speaker, recalling his journey in old age, suggests that after that birth his world had died, and he had little to do but wait for his own death.

 The poem maintains Eliot's long habit of using the dramatic monologue – a form he inherited and adapted from Robert Browning.
 The speaker of the poem is in agitation and speaks to the reader directly.
 His revelations are accidental and born out of his emotional distress.
 As with other works, Eliot chooses an elderly speaker – someone who is world-weary, reflective, and sad (cf. The Love Song of J. Alfred Prufrock, Gerontion, the Tiresias narrator of The Waste Land, and possibly the narrator of The Hollow Men).
 His narrator in this poem is a witness to historical change who seeks to rise above his historical moment, a man who, despite material wealth and prestige, has lost his spiritual bearings.